What is the Connection Between the Gut Microbiome and Body Weight?

 Is Your Gut Microbiome Influencing Your Body Weight?

-If you want to know if your gut microbiota might be influencing your weight, or your general health, make an appointment with Elena, or one of our team.
+If you want to know if the connection between your gut microbiome and obesity, or how it might be influencing your weight or general health, make an appointment with one of our team.

 You can also order your stool microbiome test here.

 - Macfarlane, G. T., & Macfarlane, S. (2011).
 Fermentation in the human large intestine: its physiologic consequences and the potential contribution of prebiotics.
 J Clin Gastroenterol.

 - Koh, A., al. (2016).
 From dietary fiber to host physiology: Short-chain fatty acids as key bacterial metabolites.
 Cell.

 - Ratajczak, W., et.al.
 (2019).
 Immunomodulatory potential of gut microbiome-derived short-chain fatty acids (SCFAs).
 Acta Biochimica Polonica,

 - Raheem, A., et.al.
 (2021).
 Modulatory effects of probiotics during pathogenic infections with emphasis on immune regulation.
 Front Immun.

 - Davis, H. C. (2018).
 Can the gastrointestinal microbiota be modulated by dietary fibre to treat obesity?
 Ir J Med Sci .

 - Cuevas-Sierra, A., et.al.
 (2019).
 Diet, gut microbiota, and obesity: links with host genetics and epigenetics and potential applications.
 Adv Nutr.

 - Gérard P. (2016).
 Gut microbiota and obesity.
 Cell Mol Life Sci